godatadriven/godatadriven-blog/content/about-big-data.md

 If it is the case that these new abstractions make better use of memory and have lowered the overhead of paralellism, it should be realistic to use very small clusters or even single machine setups, but with a scalable abstraction that can potentially scale to large clusters.
 This would put us in the position where we can again focus on the data processing code without being concerned with the scalability, but as additional benefit, would allow us to start small (with a single machine, not a cluster).
 Let's put this to a test.

 Below is a table of the wall clock time it takes to run simple code snippets against a data set of 600 million records, accumulating some 40GB of raw data.
-These number are in no way meant to be representative for the used framework and can be optimised a lot further given relatively simple efforts (such as using a binary file format and compression).
+These numbers are in no way meant to be representative for the used framework and can be optimised a lot further given relatively simple efforts (such as using a binary file format and compression).
 These tasks were run on a single machine with 2x 10 CPU cores, 128GB RAM and 2x 1.6TB SSD drive in RAID0 configuration.
 Such a machine can for example be rented from Rackspace as part of their [OnMetal offering](http://www.rackspace.com/cloud/servers/onmetal).
 At the time of this writing, this setup costs USD 1,750.- per month or about USD 2.5 per hour, which puts it at USD 21,000.- per year.
 With no license costs, this is price is not far from a typical heavy weight database machine including licenses as often used for datawarehousing purposes.
 Other cloud providers or on-premise hosting shouldn't be far from this price point.

 <table class="table table-condensed table-bordered">
   <thead>